 Explore the relationship between people and spaces, and focus on how people want to live, work and relax in the 21st century.
 Our course provides a balance of theory, design work and professional experience.
 It’s not just about creating beautiful buildings; you'll lead on projects, solve complex problems and learn to communicate your ideas.

-The BA in Architecture is the first step towards qualifying as an architect.
-Studying regeneration, sustainability, landscape, community, and urban life, you’ll develop the practical design skills needed within the profession.
+Our BA in Architecture is the first step towards qualifying as an architect.
+You study regeneration, sustainability, landscape, community and urban life and develop the practical design skills needed within the profession.

 Mathematics grade C

 The University welcomes applications from Access to Higher Education Diploma candidates for consideration.
 A typical offer may require you to obtain a proportion of Level 3 credits in relevant subjects at merit grade or above.